 Installing a Telecaster Bridge Cover

-If you have decided that you would like to add a bridge cover to your electric guitar, there are a few things that you need to keep in mind.
+Have you decided that you would like to add a bridge cover to your electric guitar?
+Then there are a few things that you need to keep in mind.
 First, you need to make sure that your guitar is compatible with the cover.

 Next, you need to decide what style of cover you would like.
 As we mentioned, there are many styles and materials to choose from.
 You can find some made from brass, chrome, or even plastic.